ballerina-platform/ballerina-dev-website/learn/guides/test-ballerina-code/define-data-driven-tests.md

 ---
 layout: ballerina-testing-code-left-nav-pages-swanlake
-title: Defining data-driven tests
+title: Define data-driven tests
 description: Learn how to do write data-driven tests using the ballerina test framework.
 keywords: ballerina, programming language, testing, data-driven, data providers
-permalink: /learn/testing-ballerina-code/defining-data-driven-tests/
+permalink: /learn/test-ballerina-code/define-data-driven-tests/
-active: defining-data-driven-tests
+active: define-data-driven-tests
 intro: The Ballerina Test Framework allows you to specify a function that returns a set of data values as a data-provider.
 redirect_from:
-- /learn/testing-ballerina-code/
-- /learn/testing-ballerina-code
 - /swan-lake/learn/testing-ballerina-code/defining-data-driven-tests/
 - /swan-lake/learn/testing-ballerina-code/defining-data-driven-tests
 - /learn/user-guide/testing-ballerina-code/defining-data-driven-tests